Blog

 All posts

-What is a knowledge layer in AI?
+What is a knowledge layer for AI?

 A knowledge layer is often described as the framework that gives enterprise data structure, context, and governance.
 That definition is useful, but in the context of AI it only tells part of the story.